Aiven-Open/klaw-docs/docs/docs/HowTo/subscriptions/Approve-a-subscription.md

     approval.

 :::note
-If there are any issue in the subscription creation, the request will remain in the approvals view for re-approval once the issue is resolved.
+If there are any issues in the subscription creation, the request will remain in the approvals view for re-approval once the issue is resolved.
 :::